dinethsiriwardana/AL-Application-System/README.md

 ## Overview

 The **Mayurapada Central College A/L Admission Portal** is an online application platform designed to streamline the admission process for A/L students, effectively managing over 900+ applicants.
+This project is optimized for Choreo, which enhances deployment and management capabilities.

 ## Tech Stack

 - **Frontend:** Next.js
 - **Backend:** MongoDB
 - **Containerization:** Docker
+- **Deployment:** Choreo (WSO2)

 ## Features